-You may incur certain charges imposed by third parties other than LFAS in connection with investments made through the Plan, including but not limited to, 12(b)-1 fees and surrender charges, variable annuity fees and surrender charges, and qualified retirement plan fees.
-Service fees charged by LFAS are separate and distinct from the fees and expenses charged by investment company securities that may be recommended.
+Clients may incur certain charges imposed by third parties other than LFAS in connection with investments made through the account, including but not limited to fees and expenses imposed directly by a mutual fund, index fund, or exchange trades fund which are disclosed in the fund's prospectus (i.e. fund management fees and other fund expenseses), mark-ups and mark-downs, spreads paid to market makers, fee (such as a commission or markup) for trades executed away from the custodian at another broker-dealer, wire transfer fees and other fees and taxes on brokerage accounts and securities transactions, as well as fees by a retirement plan sponsor.
+Management fees charged by LFAS (which include transaction and execution fees charged) are separate and distinct from the fees and expenses charged by investment company securities that may be recommended to clients.
 A description of these fees and expenses are available in each investment company security's prospectus.
+LFAS and its Advisory Representatives do not retain any portion of these "other" fees.
+The only compensation earned by LFAS is the investment advisory fee described above.